Chocolate walnut cake is a treasure of a recipe from Marcella Hazan — it’s remarkably moist and light, and easy to make.

 I only have to read the recipe title for Roast Chicken with Two Lemons (a version of that chicken appeared here as Marry Me Roast Chicken) to be reminded that no matter how discouraging a day seems, a person can always replenish the soul by making something simple and delicious to eat.

 Marcella’s recipe uses almonds, but I was craving walnuts and needed to make a dent in what seems to be a stockpile of them in my freezer (I must have been a squirrel in another lifetime).
-I also added a bit of chocolate (just because).

-I love this cake, and I hope you will, too.
+I love this cake, and I hope you will, too!

 It’s light, moist, rich, not too sweet, making it one of a few desserts that can be savored along with the last drops of red wine – or better yet, a glass of nocino – after dinner.